New York University Institutional Biosafety Policy

 *Final approval remains, under federal law, the purview of the Responsible Official or Alternate Responsible Official.

 5) Review and approve for biosafety research and instructional activities that have been registered with the IBC.

 6) Ratify the Biosafety Level and Exempt/Non-exempt status for all research involving recombinant DNA.
 Some research projects involving recombinant DNA require only that the IBC be notified simultaneously with the initiation of the research (Section III-E of the NIH Guidelines).
 However, the investigator must register all recombinant DNA research, including the necessary Biosafety Level information, even if the experiments are exempt from the NIH Guidelines, for ratification by the IBC.

-7) Request that the Department of Environmental Services inspect laboratory facilities in which research that involves biohazards is conducted, to ensure that appropriate facilities, equipment and safety work practices are in use.
+7) Request that Environmental Health and Safety (EH&S) inspect laboratory facilities in which research that involves biohazards is conducted, to ensure that appropriate facilities, equipment and safety work practices are in use.
 Inspections are based on criteria for biosafety levels established in the applicable regulations and guidelines.
 The CDC Guidelines and the NIH Guidelines will be used as a primary source of information.
 Unannounced inspections can be made.

 8) Notify the Institutional Animal Care and Use Committee (IACUC) of the biosafety level required for protocols involving the use of biohazards, including rDNA, in animals and require appropriate animal containment facilities.
 The inspection of the animal care facilities for biosafety practices falls under the jurisdiction of the IACUC.

 9) Recommend disciplinary action when a facility or individual is found to be in noncompliance with the applicable regulations and guidelines.
 Such actions may include, but are not limited to, the following: